michaelriedl/michaelriedl.github.io/_posts/2014-12-01-blog-launched.md

 # Launching the blog!

-Today we are launching our blog.
-The goal of this blog is to provide fun updates on the projects we are working on as well as document the lessons we learn along the way.
-We intend to cover both hardware and software projects.
-The hardware projects will mostly focus on embedded Linux projects tailored to the Raspberry Pi family of devices.
-The software projects will most likely involve computer vision and machine learning projects.
+Today I am launching my blog.
+The point of this blog is to keep track of and share the projects I am working on.
+I also want to document lessons learned along the way in hopes that someone else can benefit from the things I've learned.
+The projects will range from electronics, programming, machine learning, and even home improvement.